 In some cultures, though, we place emphasis on one's own parents in family structures.
 Hence, even when a person is married with children and living away from the parental home, we may think of the family unit as incorporating the extended family and continue to emphasise an individual's parents as the head of the family unit, which is larger than the nuclear family unit.

-Obviously, your perspective on family unit will influence the way you report on the patient's family relationships.
-As stated above, in Australian culture, while relationships with one's parents are integral to an individual, we tend to view the family unit as consisting of principally the couple and their children.
+Your perspective on what a family unit means will influence the way you report on the patient's family relationships.
+As stated above, in Australian culture, while relationships with one's parents are integral to an individual, we tend to view the family unit as consisting principally of the couple and their children.
 Hence, the couple is at the head of the unit, while the couple's relatives, including their parents, comprise the extended family.
 Consequently, in your report, in such a situation, you would focus immediately on discussing the patient's relationships with their partner and children before moving on to discuss their relationships with their parents and siblings.
 If the family unit is different, and larger, then you will need to consider your approach to reporting on the patient's family relationships.
 Do not occupy unnecessary space by reporting on all the familial relationships if the family is a large one and do not defer discussion of the patient's relationship with their partner and children (it is probably one of the most influential).

 Include details of:

-- Parents and siblings, nature of the relationships between family members
+- Parents and siblings, nature of the relationships between family members.

-- Any family tensions and stresses and family models of coping
+- Any family tensions and stresses and family models of coping.

 - Early development